steveblue/res/README.md

 Sumbit issues in the issue tracker, fork the repo and make a pull request to add a feature.

+v 1.3 -----

+Added support for Edge browser.
+Fixed an issue that would prevent validating IE11 and Opera User Agent.

 v.125 -----